DISTA-IoT/smartville/readme.md

 # Smartville

-**This is the official SmartVille repository, from the paper:**
+**This is the official SmartVille repository**

+Smartville is an open-source testbed based on GNS3, Pytorch, and Docker for training and testing online intrusion detection systems based on machine learning.

+**Feel free to contribute!**

-*"SmartVille: an open-source SDN online-intrusion detection testbed"*
+The related paper *"SmartVille: an open-source SDN online-intrusion detection testbed"*  is under review.
+Stay tuned!

 ![alt text](./readme_imgs/smartville.png)